 Our solution is conceptually simple: For each Python function Aqueduct runs, it creates a Conda environment with the matching Python version and library dependencies and runs the function within that environment.
 Because functions are always executed in newly created Conda environments, other applications and pipelines are unaffected.

-While this naively achieves environment isolation, building a new Conda environment for each function is both slow and consumes significant storage space — each environment takes minutes to create and can be a few GBs in size.
+While this naively achieves environment isolation, building a new Conda environment for each function is both slow and consumes significant storage space — each environment can be a few GBs in size.

 For a single function, setting up a new environment adds a 63 second overhead, and this environment takes 978 MB of storage space.
 Most workflows will share a single Python version and set of dependencies across all their functions, so repeating this work for every stage of a potentially-large workflow would be silly.